Monday, June 28, 2021

 THE BEST RESPONSE

 Those of us with disabilities spend our entire lives explaining ourselves.
 Answering questions.
 Advocating.
-Being disabled can be exhausting. being cared for by others. while greatly appreciated, is probably the most exhausting aspect of having a disability.
+Being disabled can be exhausting.
+Being cared for by others.
+While greatly appreciated, is probably the most exhausting aspect of having a disability.

 Our caregivers have their own lives and issues.
-They show up, meet our needs to the best of their abilities and go home.
+They show up, meet our needs to the best of their abilities, and go home.
 The reality is caregiving is a job like any other job.
 Our caregivers are not meant to be our therapists.

-If you are a friend or family member of someone with a disability, you want to help make that person's life easier, better but you are not sure how.
+If you are a friend or family member of someone with a disability, you want to help make that person's life easier, and better but you are not sure how.

 Here are my suggestions: